oachkatzalschwoaf/Marlin_Ender3v2/README.md

 ## Download compilated version of this firmware

-Download released versions of this firmware can be found on the [Releases page](https://github.com/mriscoc/Marlin_Ender3v2/releases).
+Released versions of this firmware can be found on the [Releases page](https://github.com/mriscoc/Marlin_Ender3v2/releases).

 ## Building Marlin 2.0